-For a general discussion on the pathology of these tumours please refer to the generic article pertaining to paragangliomas.
+For a general discussion on the pathology of these tumors please refer to the generic article pertaining to paragangliomas.

-Tumours may be bilateral, and other tumours such as carotid body tumours may coexist.
+Tumors may be bilateral, and other tumors such as carotid body tumors may coexist.
 Up to 10% of the patients may have multiple lesions.
-Tumours are locally infiltrating, and may rarely metastasize 4.
+Tumors are locally infiltrating, and may rarely metastasize 4.

-CT is most useful at assessing the bony margins of the tumour, which are typically irregularly eroded with a moth-eaten pattern.
-Eventually as the tumour enlarges the jugular spine is eroded and the mass extends into the middle ear, as well as inferiorly into the infratemporal fossa.
+CT is most useful at assessing the bony margins of the tumor, which are typically irregularly eroded with a moth-eaten pattern.
+Eventually, as the tumor enlarges the jugular spine is eroded and the mass extends into the middle ear, as well as inferiorly into the infratemporal fossa.
 CT is excellent at assessing the integrity of the ossicles and bony labyrinth 3.
-Also erosion of the caroticojugular spine between the carotid canal and jugular fossa may be present (Phelp sign).
+Also, erosion of the caroticojugular spine between the carotid canal and jugular fossa may be present (Phelp sign).